Hair static electricity ⚡

 Hair Oil

-Spray oil’s are good for product control.
-Spritzing your brush or spraying in palms first avoids the greasy look from product overload.
+Spray oil is lighter and may be good for product control.
+Spritzing your brush or spraying in palms first can prevent product overload.
 Use closed, cupped “Barbie hands” and focus on the exterior where hair static happens.

 an african american girl with long natural curly hair